golift/upload-packagecloud/README.md

 This required input must be the `username/repository` on package cloud that the packages are uploaded to.

+If you are uploading a non-RPM/DEB package, you may expand this to the distribution path as well. ie. `username/repository/node` to push into an NPM repository.

 ### apitoken

 Store your Package Cloud API token in GitHub Secrets and pass it in here.